CradlePHP/Cradle/README.md

 ```
-DEVELOPMENT MODE: Cradle OMS is in development and has not passed testing.
+DEVELOPMENT MODE: Cradle is in development and has not passed testing.
 We do not recommend using this in live environments.
 If you would [like to contribute](#contribute) please read on.
 ```

 # All the Back End You'll Ever Need